nbyaya/mod-ah-bot/README.md

 Edit the module configuration and add a player account ID and a character ID.
 This character will sell and buy items in the auction house so give him a good name.

+Notes:
-The account used does not need any security level and can be a player account.
+- The account used does not need any security level and can be a player account.
+- The character used by the ahbot is not meant to be used ingame.
+If you use it to browse the auction house, you might have issues like "Searching for items..." displaying forever.

 ## Credits